j-hc/FlagSecurePatcher/README.md

 ### FlagSecurePatches

-Magisk module to patch service.jar on device to disable flag secure which makes taking screenshots always allowed.
+Magisk module to patch service.jar on device to disable flag secure which makes taking screenshots always allowed and block screenshot listeners (for >= A14).

-flash and forget.